Slicer/Slicer/Docs/user_guide/image_segmentation.md

 Binary labelmap representation is probably the most commonly used representation because this representation is the easiest to edit.
 Most software that use this representation, store all segments in a single 3D array, therefore each voxel can belong to a single segment: segments cannot overlap.
 In 3D Slicer, overlapping between segments is allowed.
 To store overlapping segments in binary labelmaps, segments are organized into `layers`.
 Each layer is stored internally as a separate 3D volume, and one volume may be shared between many non-overlapping segments to conserve memory.

-## 3D Slicer modules for segmentation

 There are many modules in 3D Slicer for manipulating segmentations.
+Overview of the most important is provided below.

-### Segmentations module
+## Segmentations module overview

 Adjust display properties of segmentations, manage segment representations and layers, copy/move segments between segmentation nodes, convert between segmentation and models and labelmap volumes, export to files.